 8:00 a.m. - 4:30 p.m.
 Eastern

-Our office is closed for most holidays that are observed by Florida's school districts.
-See our staff page for email contact information.
+Our office is closed for most holidays observed by Florida's school districts and on Fridays during June and July.

 Component Organizations

 FMEA is an umbrella organization concerned with activities that affect all aspects of music education.
-Activities that deal specifically with a particular area are handled by our component organizations:
+Our component organizations handle activities that deal specifically with a particular area:

 - Florida Bandmasters Association